Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/RTC/AlarmSubsecond/readme.txt

                             - Baud rate: 115200

     Instructions:
         After compiling, it is burned to the evaluation board.
-After powering on, the RTC alarm clock generates alarm interruption every 1s.
+After powering on, the RTC alarm clock generates alarm interruption every 500ms.
-        The serial port will print: 1s Alarm Wakeup, and LED1 blinking.
+        The serial port will print: 500ms Alarm Wakeup, , and the flipped level will appear at PC13, and LED1 blinking.

 4. Matters needing attention
     None